zoonoo/azure-docs.ko-kr/articles/blockchain/workbench/use-api.md

 ---
 title: Azure Blockchain Workbench REST API 사용
-description: Azure Blockchain 워크 벤치 미리 보기를 사용 하는 방법에 대 한 시나리오 REST API
+description: Scenarios for how to use the Azure Blockchain Workbench Preview REST API
 services: azure-blockchain
 keywords: ''
 author: PatAltimore